+- November Year 11 mock exams

-- November Year 11 mock exams - May/June Years 9-10 & 12 end-of-year exams
+- January Year 13 mock exams

+- May/June Years 9-10 & 12 end-of-year exams

 External exams and assessments are scheduled mainly in the summer exam series (May/June), with some GCSE re-sits in Maths and English in the November series.
+There is an exceptional external exam series, in light of the coronavirus pandemic, in the Autumn of 2020, from October to November.